-Other Side To Pay My Lawyer Fees When I Win A Lawsuit
+Other Side To Pay My Lawyer Fees When I Win A Lawsuit in USA

 When you win a lawsuit, the damages you recover can be used to pay your attorney’s fees.
 However, this is not always the case.
 Certain situations may allow you to collect court-awarded attorney’s fees, but this may depend on case type and state law.

 The Other Side May Be Compelled to Pay Your Fees

 Not every case will result in the other side paying your attorney’s fees.
 Generally, attorney’s fees can only be awarded to a party if it is part of the settled contract or mandated by statute.
 The ability to recover attorney’s fees is more common in cases like:

 - Homeowners’ association disputes

 - Divorce cases

 In these situations, a winning suit may also entitle you to compensation that covers your legal fees.

 The Losing Party in a Case May Have to Pay the Prevailing Party’s Legal Fees